 It was a dark and stormy night, though more so the night before last.
 We caught the edge of the storm that swept across central Europe from the North Sea to the Alps and left in its wake destruction and even death, so the BBC tells me.
-Here in Brussels it was less dangerous, but yesterday the streets were strewn with leaves and twigs and branches — and rubbish — and every so often the windows were blasted with a shattering of raindrops that seem to be trying to squeeze through the glass.
-Yesterday, in the late afternoon, through the living room window, the cloudscapes against the setting sun were dramatic and ever-changing.
+Here in Brussels it was less dangerous, but yesterday the streets were strewn with leaves and twigs and branches — and rubbish — and every so often the windows of the flat were blasted with a shattering of raindrops that seem to be trying to squeeze through the glass.
+Yesterday, in the late afternoon, through the living-room window, the cloudscapes against the setting sun were dramatic and ever-changing.

 It’s quieter this morning, calmer, though just now as I was making myself a cup of coffee there was a shower of hail, brief but distinct, beating a tattoo on the balcony and for a moment turning the lawn white down there.

 Here on the fourth floor I have a grandstand view of the crown of a chestnut.
 I discovered it was a chestnut only last week.
 Before it was just a tree, winter-bare against the sky.
 When I got back from England the buds on its branches had swollen and coloured, and now they are bursting and the little candles are appearing.
 This is the tree in which a couple of magpies have been building a nest, fighting the intrusion of a couple of crows who are also nest-building in a lower-standing birch a little further off.